Maplemx/Agently/README.md

 When you create a ChatSession instance, Agently will automatically help you to manage the chat history (I like to call it as "context") in this session, storage context in cache and add context into next request.

-if you don't want Agently to do that, you can switch it off by set ChatSession instance `.saveContext(false)`(tell Agently not to record chat history in this session) and `.loadContext(false)`(tell Agently not to put chat history into request messages).
+If you don't want Agently to do that, you can switch it off by set ChatSession instance `.saveContext(false)`(tell Agently not to record chat history in this session) and `.loadContext(false)`(tell Agently not to put chat history into request messages).

+`v1.1.2`

+By default, context management will only save save the value you passed to session.input().

+If you want Agently to save full prompt text (usually very long and have many parts of text other than input content), you can use `.saveFullPrompt(true)` to state that when `.saveContent(true)` is on.
+But this is not recommended.

 ### <a id = "III">III.
 Complex Prompting</a>